Code-Jones/Web_Front_End/Not Dodgy at all Brakes Car Rental/README.md

 Front end challenge

+# Instructions
+please clone or download and open index.html

 ## Requirements:

 Your task is to create the Web Application for ‘Dodgy Brakes Car Rental’.
 The index.html page will have a ‘header’ and ‘footer’ that will display a company logo and the current date and time.
 Include a suitable background photo for the page and a link to ‘rental.html’.